keybase/client/osx/Fuse/README.md

 #### Build from Xcode 7

-- Move any existing /Applications/Xcode.app somewhere else (out of /Applications).
-Otherwise the build scripts will use it instead.
+- Move any existing /Applications/Xcode.app somewhere else (out of /Applications), otherwise the build scripts will use it instead
-- Download Xcode 7 from the private Keybase group folder on KBFS (Xcode7.app.zip).
+- Download Xcode 7 from the private Keybase group folder on KBFS (Xcode7.app.zip)
-- Place in /Applications and rename to Xcode.app.
+- Place in /Applications and rename to Xcode.app

 You'll also need the Keybase signing certificate from someone at Keybase.